Response to COVID-19

 From the bomb-ridden backstreets of Kabul during the Soviet conflict to creating an award winning charity.

 Other Ways to Help

 There are lots of ways you can help us, from volunteering as a medical professional to creating a sponsored event.
-All help is very much appreciated to helps save lives around the world
+All help is very much appreciated to help save lives around the world.